epicodus-lessons/ruby-rspec-docker-container/README.md

 ## Using This Repository for Docker

 This repository is a template repository.
 To use it, start by creating a new repository with `ruby-rspec-docker-container` as a template.
+Clone that repository down to your desktop.

 The repository contains a simple project that tests a simple `title_case` method.
 To run tests on the current code, simply run the command `docker-compose up` in the root directory of this project.